 U.S. housing starts fall less than expected in February

-WASHINGTON, March 18 (Reuters) - U.S. homebuilding fell in February, likely as the boost from unseasonably warm weather faded, and could continue to weaken as the coronavirus pandemic disrupts economic activity.
+WASHINGTON, March 18 (Reuters) - U.S. homebuilding fell in February, pulled down by a sharp decline in the construction of multi-family housing units, and could continue to weaken as the coronavirus pandemic disrupts economic activity.

 Housing starts dropped 1.5% to a seasonally adjusted annual rate of 1.599 million units last month, the Commerce Department said on Wednesday.
 Data for January was revised higher to show homebuilding increasing to a pace of 1.624 million units instead of dropping to 1.567 million units as previously reported.